CrowdStrike/foundry-tutorial-quickstart/blog.md

 CrowdStrike is on the front lines of the fight against cybercriminals.
 We call them _adversaries_.
 You can learn about the names we've given them and where they live via our [Adversary Universe](https://www.crowdstrike.com/adversaries/).
 We even have an [Adversary Universe podcast](https://www.crowdstrike.com/resources/adversary-universe-podcast/).

 Our Falcon platform has analytic and response features to defend and hunt against adversaries.
 One of those features is called Foundry.
 Falcon Foundry gives you the ability to build apps, extensions, and API integrations to take advantage of all the data for your organization by CrowdStrike.
-Through our Next-Gen <abbr title="Security Information and Event Management">SIEM</abbr>, you can even add additional data from third party sources.
+Through our Next-Gen <abbr title="Security Information and Event Management">SIEM</abbr>, you can even add additional data from third-party sources.

 In this tutorial, I'll show you how to build your first Foundry app.
 It will be relatively simple, but you'll learn quite a few concepts, from using the Foundry CLI, to running in development mode, to installing the app for your users.